svijayakumar32/ePhotosynthesis-Rice/README.md

 - gpmain scripts - called by batch job scripts to run model optimisation simulations at Cc = 129 umol mol-1, then at Cc = 130-380 umol mol-1

-- `CalculateGrossAssimilation` creates stacked enzyme strategies using average optimized Vmax (1-10) modelled under Cc = 130, 250 and 360 and calculates gross assimilation
+- `CalculateGrossAssimilation.m` creates stacked enzyme strategies using average optimized Vmax (1-10) modelled under Cc = 130, 250 and 360 and calculates gross assimilation

 4) Sensitivity Analysis
    - a single script used to evaluate the effect of variability in protein expression on predicted improvements to CO2 assimilation